 The northernmost Baltic country of Estonia has a lot to offer, both scenically and historically.
 I think the only thing left to say is, if you get the chance visit Estonia!

-Check out this list of Free Things to do in Tallinn
+You might want to have a look at our list of Free Things to do in Tallinn

 If you would like to discover the old and new Tallinn for yourself, click on the picture you like to Pin It for later! :o)